Agoric/documentation/main/zoe/guide/contracts/pricedCallSpread.md

 on the value of some good at a known future time.
 This video gives a [walkthrough of the implementation](https://youtu.be/m5Pf2d1tHCs?t=3566) of the contract.

 There are two variants of the callSpread.
-This one has the creator specify the price that two parties will pay and give them each an invitation to buy a known position at a stated price.
+In this version, the creator requests a pair of invitations, each of which enables the holder to obtain one of the positions by providing a started portion of the collateral.
 The other is called the [fundedCallSpread](./fundedCallSpread.md).
 It is fully funded by its creator, who can then sell (or otherwise transfer) the options to other parties.
 The Zoe invitations representing options are produced in pairs.
 The individual options are Zoe invitations whose details are inspectable by prospective purchasers.